 Physical Intervention (use of reasonable force)

-As a school we have a separate policy outlining how we will use physical intervention.
-This can be found at www.parsonagefarmschool.co.uk
+We have a separate policy outlining how we will use physical intervention.
+This can be found on the School Website or the Orange Policy File by the photocopier.

 Taking and the use and storage of images